 At the end of May, a discovery at the Kamloops Indian Residential School on the Tk’emlúps te Secwépemc First Nation sent shockwaves across Canada.
-Through the use of ground-penetrating radar, the bodies of 215 children were found buried on the school’s property.
+Through the use of ground-penetrating radar, unmarked graves of 215 children were found on the school’s property.

 The Kamloops Indian Residential School operated from 1890-1978, first by the Catholic Church and then the federal government.
 Beginning in the 1870s, and until their closure in 1996, government and church-run residential schools were located throughout Canada with the purpose of stripping Indigenous children from their cultures, languages, and identities under the guise of assimilation and education.
 More than 150,000 children were forcibly removed from their families to face high levels of physical and sexual abuse at the schools.
 Survivors have been vocal for decades over the fact that many children never made it back home.

 Since 2007, Canada’s Truth and Reconciliation Commission (TRC) has documented the experiences of residential school survivors in order to fully understand the extent of abuse, as well as the legacy of intergenerational harm the schools have inflicted on First Nations, Inuit, and Métis communities.
 Its final report, released in 2015, outlines specific actions the federal government must take to address the systemic inequalities Indigenous peoples face as a result.